Syzygianinfern0/Hindi-ASR-Challenge/asr/README.md

 - Open the webpage https://mybinder.org/v2/gh/Syzygianinfern0/WAV2TEXT.git/master
 - It redirects to a binder webpage.
 After a few minutes, it will open into a jupyter notebook environment.
 - Click the WAV2TXT folder to open the directory and run the **Speech to Text.ipynb** file.
-You can run all the cells to get the english translation for a pre recorded hindi audio file.
+You can run all the cells to get the hindi transcriptions for a pre recorded hindi audio file.
 - To test with your custom data, record it into a .wav format and upload it into the **data** directory with the name **speech.wav**.
 Running the same cells in the ipython notebook will give you the new translation.
+- Checkout the `quickstart` directory for more information on the same.

 ## Setup Scripts:
 The scripts in the [challenge repository](https://github.com/Speech-Lab-IITM/IITM-ASR-Challenge/tree/master/asr) can be directly used to train your GMM-HMM and Chain models.
 You need to make a local copy of the repository in your system using